 New York, New York, 10041-8190

-Providers must inform EmblemHealth of any change to specialty, languages spoken, hospital affiliation, addition or termination of an individual provider in a medical group as soon as possible or within (5) days.
-Subject to any applicable reconsideration or hearing rights required by state or federal law, EmblemHealth may terminate a provider if he/she fails to notify EmblemHealth of any location changes in a timely manner.
-Updates to your practice information will be posted to the EmblemHealth website within fifteen (15) days.
+Providers must inform EmblemHealth as soon as possible or within five (5) business days after any change to office address, telephone number, office hours, specialty, languages spoken, hospital affiliation, addition or termination of an individual provider in a medical group.
+Updates to your practice information will be posted to the EmblemHealth website within 15 days.
 In general, some updates, such as to your license number, specialty or school, will be verified by our Credentialing department and may take longer to appear.

 Note: Removing an individual provider from a service location will not affect previously submitted claims.
 EmblemHealth will continue to process claims with a Date of Service on or before the provider’s termination date for that location.